Dominique Visse

 We no longer need to introduce Dominique Visse, his musical eclecticism, his extraordinary personality.

-Since then, Dominique Visse has become one of the most sought-after artists in the world of Baroque opera, collaborating with René Jacobs, Jean-Claude Malgoire, William Christie, Philippe Herreweghe, Ton Koopman, Alan Curtis, Nicholas MacGegan, Christophe Rousset, Robert King, Ivor Bolton, Harry Bicket, Emmanuelle Haïm and Vincent Dumestre ... on the stages of the world most prestigious Opera houses in Paris, Berlin, London, Cologne, Amsterdam, Lausanne, Tel Aviv, Houston, Barcelona, Brussels, Munich ... and at the Festivals of Glyndebourne, Aix-en-Provence, Innsbruck and Edinburgh.
+In 1978, Dominique Visse founded the Ensemble Clément Janequin, with which he recorded a series of albums of French Renaissance polyphonic songs for Harmonia Mundi, now considered definitive references in the repertoire.
+The following year, he joined Les Arts Florissants as a singer and transcriber, and has since established himself as one of the most sought-after artists in the world of Baroque opera, collaborating with René Jacobs, Jean-Claude Malgoire, William Christie, Philippe Herreweghe, Ton Koopman, Alan Curtis, Nicholas McGegan, Christophe Rousset, Robert King, Ivor Bolton, Harry Bicket, Emmanuelle Haïm, and Vincent Dumestre… on the stages of the Opéras de Paris, Londres, Berlin, Munich, Cologne, Amsterdam, Genève, Lausanne, Tel Aviv, Houston, Madrid, Barcelone, Bruxelles, as well as the Festivals of Glyndebourne, Salzburg, Aix-en-Provence, Innsbruck, and Edinburgh.